 May 25, 2021 – Drawing from stakeholder feedback, CDC recommendations and feedback from local health officials, the district has decided that face masks on school campuses will be optional beginning next school year.

 Because elementary students are not yet eligible for vaccines, face coverings for this group are strongly encouraged.
-District leaders are still considering whether face coverings will be required on buses.
-This decision will be communicated once determined.

 In addition to dropping the mandatory face mask requirement on campuses, the district will also discontinue temperature checks in the 2021-22 school year.
 Desk shields will be discontinued in secondary schools but available for small group learning situations in elementary schools.